SKopecz/PositiveIntegrators.jl/docs/src/heat_equation.md

 the performance.

-## Definition of the production-destruction system
+## Definition of the conservative production-destruction system

 Consider the heat equation